alphagov/government-service-design-manual/service-manual/content-designers/transactions-style-guide.md

 ###Think about the user’s learning curve
 If you’re building a service that users log on to regularly, eg every week or month, they will soon know what you’re talking about.

-For these services you can use shorter names for things but you must still be specific.
+For these services you can use shorter names but you must still be specific.
 For example, you can use ‘Other taxes’ instead of ‘Other taxes you can register for’.
 But don’t use ‘Other services’.

-To make the learning curve easy for users, call things in your service what they are.
-For example, use ‘Other tax you need to register for’ instead of ‘Other services’
+Call things in your service what they are to make the learning curve easy for users.
+For example, use ‘Other taxes you need to register for’ instead of ‘Other services’.

 You can also:

-* explain things that are specific to your service when users register or log on for the first time
+* explain things that are specific to your service when users register or log in for the first time
 * give the option to switch off explanations within the service

 ##Logic flow